segmentio/aws-okta/README.md

 Your setup may require additional roles to be configured if your admin has set up a more complicated role scheme like cross account roles.
 For more details on the authentication process, see the internals section.

+## Backends

+We use 99design's keyring package that they use in `aws-vault`.
+Because of this, you can choose between different pluggable secret storage backends just like in `aws-vault`.
+You can either set your backend from the command line as a flag, or set the `AWS_OKTA_BACKEND` environment variable.

 ## Internals

 ### Authentication process